Contact

 Application

-Interested academics must submit an informal proposal in writing (by post or email) via the Graduate Academy to the Vice President for Academic Career Paths, Equal Opportunities and International Affairs.
-The application must state the reasons for the need (only reasons related to better compatibility of family and academic appointment or a disability or chronic illness can be recognised), the tasks for which the assistant is to be deployed, the number of hours and the expected period of time for which the need exists. (max.
-3 months).
-In special cases (e.g. prolonged illness of a child or a person in need of care), 4 months may also be authorised.
-The proposal can only be submitted once.
+Interested scholars should submit an informal written application by post or email to the Vice President for Academic Career Paths, Equal Opportunities and International Affairs, via the Graduate Academy.
+The application must explain the need for support.
+Only reasons related to improving the applicant’s work-life balance or related to a disability or a chronic illness may be acknowledged.
+The application must specify the tasks that the assistant is to perform, as well as the number of working hours and the estimated period in which the assistant’s support will be needed.
+The support can be granted for 3 months at the most, although in exceptional cases (e.g. in the event of long-term illness of a child or a person in need of care), 4 months of support may be granted.
+The application may only be submitted once.

-• Justification for the need to hire an assistant
+• Justification of the need to hire an assistant

-• Description of the activities for which the assistant is to be employed
+• Description of the activities that the assistant will perform

 • Cost calculation

-• If applicable, proof of belonging to the target group (only employment relationship; proof of disability or chronic illness is not required)
+• If applicable, proof of belonging to the target group (only status of employment; evidence of disabilities and chronic illnesses are not required)

-Subject to sufficient funds being available, proposals will be processed in the order in which they are received.
+Subject to the availability of sufficient funds, the applications will be processed in the order in which they are received.

 Please note:

-Temporary employment of student assistants is generally possible without any problems.
-The employment of research assistants is subject to legal requirements regarding fixed-term contracts.
+Temporary employment of student assistants (studentische Hilfskräfte) is generally possible without any problems.
+The temporary employment of academic assistants (wissenschaftliche Hilfskräfte) is subject to specific legal regulations.
 Therefore, please contact Division 1 before initiating a contract in order to clarify individual conditions.

 Appointments